 With the prediction of being able to detect transients in GGSLs, it would be interesting to repeat what had been done on lensed stars in clusters on GGSLs.
 A clear benefit of GGSL systems over clusters is the accuracy of the lens model, as galaxies serving as the main deflector could often be well modeled, compared with the more intricate cluster environment.

-\subsubsection{Implication for the nature of Dark Matter}
+\subsubsection{Implication for the nature of dark matter}

-Using the spatial distribution of $\sim$40 transients reported by \citet{Kelly_2022_Flashlights} and \citet{Fudamoto_2025}, \citet{Broadhurst_2025} tested predictions of Dark Matter that could be composed of weakly interacting massive particles and ultra-light axions (also known as wave-like Dark Matter), respectively.
-For weakly interacting particles, a positive skewness in the spatial distribution (towards the exterior of the critical curve) is expected \citep[see also][]{Williams_2024}, while a negative skewness (towards the interior of the critical curve) is expected for the wave-like Dark Matter and better matches the observation.
+Using the spatial distribution of $\sim$40 transients reported by \citet{Kelly_2022_Flashlights} and \citet{Fudamoto_2025}, \citet{Broadhurst_2025} tested predictions of dark matter that could be composed of weakly interacting massive particles and ultra-light axions (also known as wave-like dark matter), respectively.
+For weakly interacting particles, a positive skewness in the spatial distribution (towards the exterior of the critical curve) is expected \citep[see also][]{Williams_2024}, while a negative skewness (towards the interior of the critical curve) is expected for the wave-like dark matter and better matches the observation.
 Since the result depends on the spatial distribution of the positions of the transients with respect to the critical curve, it was highlighted in \citet{Broadhurst_2025} that one of the perhaps major uncertainties is the position of the critical curve.
-Although it was argued via lensing symmetry in several lensed arcs in clusters that the critical curves could be stringently defined down to the pixel level \citep[e.g., ][]{Dai_2020}, the many successes in GGSL lens reconstruction have demonstrated that there is less room for uncertainty in the position of the critical curve in GGSL compared with the cluster lensing case, both in terms of image reconstruction, and the root-mean-square error in reproducing the image positions used as constraints
+Although it was argued via lensing symmetry in several lensed arcs in clusters that the critical curves could be stringently defined down to the pixel level \citep[e.g.,][]{Dai_2020}, the many successes in GGSL lens reconstruction \citep[e.g.,][]{Vegetti_2010, Minor_2021, He_2024, Enzi_2025, Lange_2025} have demonstrated that there is less room for uncertainty in the position of the critical curve in GGSL compared with the cluster lensing case in terms of image reconstruction.